ponty-lab/grass-river-extraction-tools/README.rst

 ---------------

-For more information, read the step by step guide on using GDAL and GRASS GIS to extract river profiles.
+For more information, read the step by step guide on using GDAL, Richdem and GRASS GIS to extract river profiles.

 https://grass-gis-to-extract-river-profiles.readthedocs.io/en/latest/